IBM/watson-stock-advisor/README.md

 1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.

 <!--optional step-->
 2. In Toolchains, click on ``Delivery Pipeline`` to watch while the app is deployed.
+(Note, if you get an error on the first time you deploy such as `Server error, status code: 409, error code: 60016, message: An operation for service instance wsa-discovery is in progress.`, just click on the re-deploy button again, and it should work).
  Once deployed, the app can be viewed by clicking ``View app``.

 <p align="center">
   <img width="80%" height="80%" src="doc/source/images/toolchain-pipeline.png">